4rjunc/VybGen/README.md

 /program  - program lists # https://docs.vybenetwork.com/reference/get_known_program_accounts , # https://docs.vybenetwork.com/reference/ranking
 /program [adddress] / [name] # https://docs.vybenetwork.com/reference/get_program
     # setupa an ai prompt to take the input name and filter out program address from the prompt

+# For group
+/gpnl [wallet's]- group member's wallet pnl # https://docs.vybenetwork.com/reference/get_wallet_pnl improvse the PnL response by a banner of best/worst trade of last 7 days
+                    # in groups the member's wallet can be take from db when they setup their portfolio . leaderboard can also be printed by this

+# translate
+/tldr [reply to a message] # give a summary of chats of last 24hrs

+#fun
+/roast [walletaddress] #roast the wallet's trading history

 ```

 ### Interactive Features